spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 }
 ```

-After that the component should be found in the app index.
-This means ressourceRoots is not necessary.
+This addition should resolve the issue, making `resourceRoots` unnecessary.

-#### File unknown when deploying the app
+#### File Unknown When Deploying the App

-It is possible that the ABAP system does not know how to handle ts files.
-You need to create a new file called `.Ui5RepositoryTextFiles` like described [here](https://ui5.sap.com/#/topic/a883327a82ef4cc792f3c1e7b7a48de8) in the webapp folder of your app.
-A sample file can be found [here](https://github.com/spreadsheetimporter/packed-deployment-abap/blob/main/webapp/.Ui5RepositoryTextFiles) and can look like this:
+If the ABAP system does not recognize `.ts` files, create a `.Ui5RepositoryTextFiles` file in your app's `webapp` folder, as described [here](https://ui5.sap.com/#/topic/a883327a82ef4cc792f3c1e7b7a48de8).
+An example file is available [here](https://github.com/spreadsheetimporter/packed-deployment-abap/blob/main/webapp/.Ui5RepositoryTextFiles) and might look like this:

 ```txt
 ^.*.ts$